rocky-linux/documentation/docs/books/nvchad/nerd_fonts.md

 git clone --filter=blob:none --sparse git@github.com:ryanoasis/nerd-fonts
 ```

-This command downloads only the necessary files omitting the fonts contained in *patched-fonts* so as not to weigh down the local repository with fonts that later will not be used, thus allowing for selective installation.
+This command downloads only the necessary files, omitting the fonts contained in *patched-fonts* so as not to weigh down the local repository with fonts that will later not be used, thus allowing for selective installation.
 This guide will use the [IBM Plex Mono](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/IBMPlexMono) font, which offers a clean and slightly typographic display, features that make it particularly suitable for writing Markdown documentation.
-For an overview, with preview, of available fonts you can visit the [dedicated site](https://www.programmingfonts.org/#plex-mono).
+Visit the [dedicated site](https://www.programmingfonts.org/#plex-mono) for an overview and preview of available fonts.

 Go to the newly created folder and then download the font set with the commands: